Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Introduction

 \section{Introduction}

 In machine learning, multi-task learning refers to the paradigm where we simultaneously learn multiple related tasks instead of learning each task independently~\citep{zhang2021survey}.
-In the context of model selection, we can formulate the problem as follows: given $K$ observed data sets where the $k$-th data set is generated from a statistical model $\mathfrak{M}^{(k)}$, simultaneously estimate $\mathfrak{M}^{(1)}, \dots, \mathfrak{M}^{(K)}$ so that the estimation of $\mathfrak{M}^{(k)}$ (for any $k=1, \dots, K$) utilizes information from all $K$ data sets.
+In the context of model selection, we can formulate the problem as follows: given $K$ observed data sets where the $k$-th data set is generated from some statistical model $\mathfrak{M}^{(k)}$, simultaneously estimate $\mathfrak{M}^{(1)}, \dots, \mathfrak{M}^{(K)}$ so that the estimation of $\mathfrak{M}^{(k)}$ (for any $k=1, \dots, K$) utilizes information from all $K$ data sets.
 In real problems where the $K$ models tend to share many common features, this joint estimation approach is expected to have better performance than separate estimation (i.e, estimating $\mathfrak{M}^{(k)}$ using only the $k$-th data set).
-In this work, we consider multi-task learning problems where each $\mathfrak{M}^{(k)}$ may be a variable selection model or a directed acyclic graph.
+In this work, we consider \tcr{multi-task model selection problems where each task may be variable selection or structure learning.}

 We first study the multi-task variable selection problem, where each data set is generated from a sparse linear regression model.
 The majority of the existing research has been conducted under the strict assumption that the ``activated'' covariates (i.e., covariates with nonzero regression coefficients) are shared across all data sets~\citep{lounici2009taking, lounici2011oracle}.
-Recent works have relaxed this assumption by taking a more adaptable strategy that splits each regression coefficient into a shared and an individual components~\citep{jalali2010dirty, hernandez2015probabilistic}.
+Recent works have relaxed this assumption by taking a more adaptable strategy that splits each regression coefficient into a shared and an individual component~\citep{jalali2010dirty, hernandez2015probabilistic}.
 We propose a more flexible Bayesian method which generalizes the well-known spike-and-slab prior~\citep{george1993variable, ishwaran2005spike} and allows a covariate to be activated in an arbitrary number of data sets with varying effect sizes.
 We prove the posterior consistency for our model in high-dimensional scenarios.
 While there is a large literature on frequentists' approaches to multi-task learning, the corresponding Bayesian methodology has received less attention and in particular theoretical results are lacking~\citep{bonilla2007multi, guo2011sparse, hernandez2015probabilistic}.
-To our knowledge, this is the first work that establishes the theoretical guarantees for the high-dimensional Bayesian multi-task variable selection problem.
+To our knowledge, this is the first work that establishes the theoretical guarantee for the high-dimensional Bayesian multi-task variable selection problem.